 ** And let the peace of God rule in your hearts, to the which also ye are called in one body, and be ye thankful. ** Colossians 3:13

-We have all learned over time that being at peace and being thankful have to be chosen and are not automatic responses to life.
+We have all learned over time that being at peace has to be chosen and is an not automatic response to life’s problems

 Years ago, I struggled to keep my emotions in check.
 Every day they overwhelmed me.